muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 #### Pro vs Con

-UI integration tests are the bread and butter of ui testing.
+UI integration tests are the bread and butter of UI testing.
 They run the whole app in a real browser without hitting a real server.
 They are blazing fast and less exposed to random failures in the network or false negatives.

 The engineers have to realize that the strength can be a curse if misused.
 The UI application is isolated, but network failures, if there are any, are ignored.
-It is great for feature branch testing, but in further deployments one should ensure that the back-end is also opertional.
+It is great for feature branch testing, but in further deployments one should ensure that the back-end is also operational.
 Refer to [test-front-end-with-integration-back-end-with-e2e](../real-life-examples/test-front-end-with-integration-back-end-with-e2e.md) for when to use which technique.

 <br/><br/>